Pennsylvania Avenue National Historic Site: Important events occurring at the site

 This precedent was exercised 12 years later.
-On August 7, 1925, about 40,000 members of the Ku Klux Klan marched on Pennsylvania Avenue.
+On August 8, 1925, at least 25,000 and perhaps as many as 75,000 members of the Ku Klux Klan marched on Pennsylvania Avenue.
 The Klan repeated its march with a similar number of participants in 1926.
 The marches signified the height of the Klan's power in the United States, even as it was about to lose much of its strength.

 Another major demonstration on the avenue led to tragedy.
 In June 1932, thousands of homeless World War I veterans, their families, and their supporters occupied the recently condemned assemblage of buildings at the Federal Triangle construction site between 6th and 9th Streets NW as part of the Bonus March on the capital to win better veterans' benefits.
 When the "Bonus Army" was granted the right to march down Pennsylvania Avenue, it transformed the protestors in the eyes of most Americans from rabble-rousers to patriots seeking fairness.
 On July 28, 1932, President Herbert Hoover ordered General Douglas MacArthur to remove the Bonus Army from the site.
 At 4:45 p.m., MacArthur led a battalion of infantry, a squadron of cavalry, and six battle tanks (commanded by Major George S. Patton) down Pennsylvania Avenue to remove the Bonus Army.
 More than 20,000 civil service workers (leaving their offices for the day) watched as the U.S. Army attacked its own veterans.
 A Bonus marcher was killed on the site of the Apex Building, and the Federal Triangle site was cleared of the Bonus Army.

 The site carries such importance that on occasion the mere threat of a march down Pennsylvania Avenue has been able to secure political change.

 For example, in 1941 the labor and civil rights leader A. Philip Randolph proposed a march on Washington, D.C., by 100,000 African American men to pressure the United States government into establishing protections against discrimination.
 President Franklin D. Roosevelt attempted to persuade Randolph to call off the march, worried it would harm defense mobilization, but Randolph refused.
 Roosevelt subsequently issued Executive Order 8802, which established the Fair Employment Practices Committee and banned discrimination in defense contracts.
 The march was called off.
 Historian Andrew E. Kersten has called Randolph's March on Washington "the most significant nonevent in American history."

+Capital Pride's festival occurs annually on Pennsylvania Avenue between 3rd Street and 7th Street.
+Major headliners perform on the main stage, near the intersection at 3rd Street.